AchyutaMohapatra/Sorting-Visualizer/README.md

 ## Installation

 - Install Node on your computer
-- Clone this repository and the backend repository from <a href="https://github.com/arnabuchiha/Algorithm-Visualizer.git">here</a> .
+- Clone this repository and the backend repository from <a href="https: .
 - Open CMD on your computer and change the directory to the place where you cloned the front-end repository.
 - Run the command **npm install** to install all the necessary packages from node server.
 - Now run the command **npm start** to run the app on your localhost.